2020 Accredited Online Special Education Degrees

 Programmatic accreditation is given out by independent organizations that specialize in evaluating programs in specific subjects.
-For example, the National Council for Accreditation of Teacher Education (NCATE) was the main accrediting body for teaching programs until merged with the Teacher Education Accreditation Council (TEAC) to form the Council for the Accreditation of Educator Preparation (CAEP).
+For example, the National Council for Accreditation of Teacher Education (NCATE) was the main accrediting body for teaching programs until it merged with the Teacher Education Accreditation Council (TEAC) to form the Council for the Accreditation of Educator Preparation (CAEP).
 Education programs that have received CAEP accreditation are considered by the accrediting body to be quality programs that prepare students for their future teaching careers.
 Aspiring special education teachers should look for a training program that has this type of accreditation because that will provide them with the assurance that they are learning the most up-to-date skills and that they are receiving a rigorous training that will turn them into quality educators.

 Special Education Teacher Requirements

 In order to become a licensed special education teacher, an individual will need to earn a bachelor's degree at minimum.
 However, the bachelor's degree does not have to be specifically in special education.
 Elementary education is another degree that is common for special education teachers to earn.
 They may then specialize or minor in special education.
 It is also possible to become a special education teacher with a bachelor's degree in an unrelated subject, though additional training will be required, and these specific requirements will depend on the state in which the individual intends to teach.

 Beyond a bachelor's degree, the requirements needed to become a special education teacher will vary from state to state.
 Typically, there is some type of examination that aspiring teachers must pass.
-Some states may require teachers to go on earn a master's degree after they achieve their initial certification.
+Some states may require teachers to go on to earn a master's degree after they achieve their initial certification.
 Obtaining licensure also generally requires completing observed student teaching, which is a typical component of teacher training at all levels.

 - CAEP Mission and Goals.
 Accessed March 8, 2018. http://caepnet.org/about/vision-mission-goals.